 So what can you do?
 Keep bushes trimmed back, remove clutter in your yard and make sure the surroundings of your windows and doors are not hidden and are clearly visible.
 You are even more likely to deter burglars if you install convex security mirrors to make blind spots visible.

 If you want some vegetation under your windows, choose thorny bushes that will make crooks think twice before they approach the windows.

-We’ve all seen those footages of unfortunate criminals screwing up and running away.
+We’ve all seen footage of unfortunate criminals screwing up and running away.
 They didn’t see there was a camera recording them.
 However, most intruders will notice a surveillance system before they even try to break in.

 Security cameras can indeed deter burglars, especially if you don’t give crooks a chance to have a closer look at the model type (so that they can’t figure out how to deactivate it).
 How can you achieve this?
-Make sure you install an (ultra)wide angle camera with night vision.
-Most burglars will know they had better not to approach your home otherwise they’ll be recorded.
+Make sure you install an (ultra)wide-angle camera with night vision.
+Most burglars will know they’re better off not approaching your home otherwise they’ll be recorded.
 Don’t have illusions, some of them won’t be deterred by a security camera, but at least you can significantly reduce the threat.

 Another important thing to note is that you should have cameras looking at every entrance (all doors and windows) of your house or apartment if you really want to discourage criminals.

 You may not want to spend your money on a real security camera and that’s okay.
 A dummy security camera can serve as an effective visual deterrent with the obvious disadvantage of not being capable of recording anything.
 There are many models available in the stores.
 Make sure you buy one that’s not very popular so that burglars won’t recognize it.